GSA/data-strategy/pages/background.md

 <div class="usa-width-one-whole">
 <ul class="usa-accordion-bordered usa-width-one-whole background-practices">
   <li>
-    <button class="usa-accordion-button" aria-expanded="false" aria-controls="c-a1">How were the Practices created?</button>
+    <button class="usa-accordion-button" name="how-were-the-practices-created" aria-expanded="false" aria-controls="c-a1">How were the Practices created?</button>
     <div id="c-a1" class="usa-accordion-content">
 		<p>On behalf of the Federal Data Strategy team, the Department of Commerce published a Request for Comments (RFC) in the Federal Register on October 16, 2018.
 The RFC included a set of six specific questions about the draft Practices and asked the public to provide specific Action Steps that should be associated with a particular Practice.
 Comments were also submitted through the Federal Data Strategy website and GitHub.
 The RFC closed on November 16, and the website closed to comments on November 23, 2018.
 Additionally the team hosted a Federal Forum on November 25, 2018 and joined with Bipartisan Policy Center to host a Public Forum on November 8, 2018.</p>
 		<p>In developing the final set of Practices for Leveraging Data as a Strategic Asset, the draft Practices were revised in response to public comment and expert review, including adding new Practices suggested by reviewers; merging Practices where overlap or duplication was identified; and incorporating alternative or additional concepts to improve specific Practices, as suggested by commenters.
 The draft Practices had been grouped according to five broad objectives, however, after feedback from stakeholders, the revised Practices have been organized under three umbrella categories: “Building a Culture that Values Data and Promotes Public Use”; “Governing, Managing, and Protecting Data”; and “Promoting Efficient and Appropriate Data Use”.
 The revised Practices are designed to inform agency actions on a regular basis, to be continually relevant, and to be sufficiently general so as to broadly apply at all Federal agencies and across all missions.</p>